eugene-zhary/StudyWeb/theory/README.md

-## For detail info about each topic open any folder
+## For detail info about each topic open any folder.